Christopher Hadnagy: Conferences

-DEFCON ban and lawsuit
+DEF CON ban and lawsuit

 The organizers of DEF CON permanently banned Hadnagy in February 2022 for code of conduct violations, a decision he publicly disputed.
 Hadnagy was previously a member of the review board for the Black Hat conference, and he left or was removed from the board after DEF CON published its ban.
 In June 2022, Security BSides in Cleveland, Ohio, featured Hadnagy as an unlisted speaker.
 Controversy surrounding his participation led to several other speakers withdrawing from the event, and the event organizer apologized and resigned.

-Hadnagy sued DEF CON in August 2022 for harm to his reputation (Case No. 2:23-cv-01932-BAT).
-On February 21, 2025, lawyers on behalf of DEF CON and its founder, Jeff Moss, filed a motion for summary judgment, requesting oral arguments.
-The motion included details of harassment allegations against Hadnagy.
-Hadnagy filed a motion for sanctions and civil contempt against Moss and DEF CON related to confidential information in the exhibits attached to the motion, which the judge denied on April 14, 2025.
-On May 13, 2025, the judge dismissed Hadnagy's lawsuit with prejudice because he could not prove the claims against him were false.
+Hadnagy sued DEF CON in August 2022 for harm to his reputation.

+In the course of litigation, specific details of the alleged misconduct were made public, including allegations from over a dozen people claiming a pattern of verbal abuse, outbursts of anger, and sexual harassment of female coworkers.
+In 2025 the judge in the case dismissed Hadnagy's suit with prejudice because he could not prove that the statements made about him had been false.